Johan Vásquez (footballer, born 1998): Senior

 On 2 October 2019, under Gerardo Martino, Vásquez made his senior national team debut in a friendly against Trinidad & Tobago.
 He came on as a substitute replacing Paolo Yrizar in the 63rd minute in Mexico's 2–0 win.

 In October 2022, Vásquez was named in Mexico's preliminary 31-man squad for the 2022 FIFA World Cup, and in November, he was ultimately included in the final 26-man roster, but did not receive any minutes on the field during the tournament.

+Vásquez was included in Jaime Lozano's roster for the 2023 Gold Cup that Mexico won, where he was included in the tournament's Best XI.

+Vásquez was called up by Javier Aguirre to participate at the 2025 CONCACAF Nations League Finals and the subsequent Gold Cup in which Mexico won both after defeating both Panama and the United States, respectively.
+He was included in both tournament's best XI.

+Vásquez was named in the 26-man squad for the 2026 FIFA World Cup, hosted on home soil.